Historical Perspective on Transformational Leadership

 Bass (1985)

-Argued that transformational leaders motivate followers to perform beyond expectations by appealing to higher-order needs and shared moral values, not to self-interest.
-The source handout reverses this; the canonical Bass position transcends self-interest.
+Argued that transformational leaders motivate followers to perform beyond expectations by appealing to higher-order needs and shared moral values.
+The transformational mechanism specifically transcends self-interest, which is the domain of transactional leadership.

 Bass and Avolio (1994)